 For about 50 years, Festa dos Compadres has symbolised the start of the Carnival festivities in Madeira, taking place on the weekend before the Carnival.
 Held in Santana, in the northeast of the island, the town celebrates the occasion with a parade of decorated floats, troupes in traditional costumes and musical entertainment.
 Actors perform comic sketches about social and political issues, while giant figurines are publicly ridiculed, judged and cheerfully burned.
 A variety of stalls offer some of the island’s most famous gastronomic specialities, including espetada and bolo do caco.

-Madeira Carnival Festivities – 26th February to 10th March 2019 (Main Parade 2nd and Fun Parade 5th March)
+Madeira Carnival Festivities – February 23rd to March 6th (Main Parade 26th February and Fun Parade 1st March) 2022

 One of the biggest street parties in Europe, Madeira’s Carnival, evokes the riotous spirit of Rio!
 The festivities begin on Saturday with an elaborate parade through Funchal featuring the island’s best samba bands and troupes dancing through the streets in dazzling costumes.
 The party continues throughout the weekend and concludes on Shrove Tuesday with the fantastic Trapalhão parade – when the streets are full of locals in outlandish costumes.
 The music is contagious… put on your dancing shoes and join the party!